joakimthun/Elsa/README.md

 ######Arrays
 ```
-  var arr = new int[10]; // An array of integers with an intial size of 10
+  var arr = new int[10]; // An array of integers with an intial capacity of 10
-  var arr2 = new [1, 2, 3, 4, 5, 6]; // Arrays can also be defined ny using array literals
+  var arr2 = new [1, 2, 3, 4, 5, 6]; // Arrays can also be defined by using array literals

   // Array member functions
   arr.Push(1);  // Adds the integer 1 to the back of the array